Fiona-1981/js-swim-selector/README.md

 The world record times are stored in the database, but the user input is not;\
 it is used just for the calculation.

+Now for the juicy bit...
+The calculation itself is simple, but in the design\
+phase, in which I am currently, there are so many options.

+Chew on this:\
+The user interface where the user puts in their stroke, course (long or short),\
+gender, and time.
+Should they put in, say, all three distances for their breastroke,\
+then the calculator does its thing?
+Would we need to restrict what the user can put in?\
+Say, the restriction could be one stroke only, all distances of that stroke,\
+obviously only one course, gender and times.
+I feel a dropdown coming on...
+The \
+joy of thinking aloud in a README!

+Also, there are the data types to be considered.
+Text for stroke, smallint for\
+distance, course and gender could be text, but could be boolean?
+Time is the most\
+challenging, and indeed the most important data type.
+Trawling of the PostgreSQL\
+documentation hasn't yielded anything yet.
+Time seems to mean "time of day" rather\
+than "time it took to swim".
+I'll figure it out.
+Interval is equally unhelpful.
+I\
+need a quantity of time.
+Minutes, seconds and milliseconds.
+Three separate columns?\
+This is important because the right bits of user input need to speak to the right\
+bits of the database table.

+How is such a simple calculation such a mind stretcher? 😂

 I will be adding more and more races and distances over the coming weeks, but\
 I am starting with the breastroke, becuase it's the best, obviously!